...

 2. Physical Evidence:

-• Photos: Take pictures of injuries, damage to property, or offensive physical displays caused by the harassment.
+• Photos: Take pictures of injuries, property damage, or offensive physical displays caused by the harassment.
 Ensure clear timestamps and accurate dates.

-• Recordings: Audio or video recordings of the harassment act as invaluable evidence.
-Obtain consent from participants if recording in person.
+• Recordings: Audio or video recordings of the harassment act are invaluable evidence.
+If recording in person, obtain consent from participants.

 • Objects: Preserve physical objects linked to the harassment, like threatening letters, gifts, or damaged items.
 Document their origin and connection to the incident.